penske-media-corp/pmc-vvv/README.md

 \* Note: phrases like "run them in the Vagrant machine" refer to the CLI after `vagrant ssh` is run from the root of the VVV directory.

 ### FAQ

+#### The default theme is showing up.
+What do I do?

+It's likely the theme did not clone correctly.
+Assuming you have already run the script and successfully made it through all steps, re-run the pmc-vvv script (`sh <(curl -s https://raw.githubusercontent.com/penske-media-corp/pmc-vvv/master/build-me-vvv.sh)`) and select `2` for all steps until the `Install WPCOM sites?` and `Install VIPGo sites?` questions.

+If re-running the script doesn't work, you can manually clone the theme into that site's WordPress install.
+You can also try to reload the virtual machine with `vagrant reload`.

 #### Single posts are redirecting to the homepage.
 What do I do?